-- I. The Reidar F. Sognnaes Award of Excellence in Forensic Odontology recognizes the achievement of an individual in the field of forensic odontology.
+The Reidar F. Sognnaes Award of Excellence in Forensic Odontology recognizes the achievement of an individual in the field of forensic odontology.
 Recipient must be a member of the Odontology Section, must have made a significant contribution to the field of forensic odontology, and is selected by the Awards Committee of the Odontology Section.
 The award specifically relates to excellence in forensic odontology and not what the individual does outside of the field of forensic odontology.
-The award is selected by the Awards Committee of the Odontology.
-The award is selected by the Awards Committee of the Odontology Section. - II.
+The award is selected by the Awards Committee of the Odontology Section.

+II.
 The Lester Luntz Odontology Award is based on excellence as it relates to forensic odontology along with involvement in, and contributions to, the American Academy of Forensic Sciences Odontology Section.
 The award is selected by the Awards Committee of the Odontology Section.